pudly/schmopera-hugo/content/articles/one-more-reason-we-dont-envy-singers.md

 ---
-title: One more reason we don't envy singers
+title: "One more reason we don&#039;t envy singers"
 ---

 You've likely heard about [Anna Netrebko](/scene/people/anna-netrebko/)'s decision to withdraw from the title role in *Norma* at both the Royal Opera House and the Metropolitan Opera next season.
 The Met has since secured the more-than-capable [Sondra Radvanovsky](/scene/people/sondra-radvanovsky/) to replace her, and Sonya Yoncheva will sing the role at Covent Garden.